“Let the Crows Come” presented by Ashwini Ramaswamy & Ragamala Dance Company

 Lanesboro Arts and Ragamala Dance Company are proud to present Ashwini Ramaswamy’s Let the Crows Come, a piece of experimental Bharatanatyam dance, at the historic St. Mane Theatre in downtown Lanesboro on Friday, March 6th at 7:30 p.m.
-Commissioned by the Saint Paul Chamber Orchestra’s Liquid Music Series and debuting in November 2019 in the Twin Cities, this performance with recorded music in Lanesboro is an exclusive regional date before the production goes on to tour the east coast in spring 2020.
+Commissioned by the Saint Paul Chamber Orchestra’s Liquid Music Series and debuting in November 2019 in the Twin Cities, this performance with recorded music in Lanesboro is an exclusive regional date before the production goes on to tour the east coast in April 2020.
 Let the Crows Come is a genre-twisting evolution of movement and music across cultural and corporeal boundaries.
-Community engagement activities will also be offered on Thursday, March 5 and Friday, March 6 — check back for more details!
-A student ticket rate of $5 will be offered to students 18 and under for this performance.
+A student ticket rate of $5 is being offered to students 18 and under.

 In a series of three dance solos from Ramaswamy and Twin Cities’ dancer/choreographers Alanna Morris-Van Tassel and Berit Ahlgren, the South Indian classical dance form Bharatanatyam is deconstructed and recontextualized to evoke a memory that has a shared origin, but is remembered differently from person to person.
 The dancers’ use of imagery and narrative is accompanied, via recorded audio, by the soaring voice of Carnatic singer Roopa Mahadevan and two other classical Indian musicians, percussionist Rohan Krishnamurthy and violinist Arun Ramamurthy, performing an original score by Prema Ramamurthy.
 The recorded accompaniment also features composer/DJ Jace Clayton and composer/cellist Brent Arnold, who extrapolate from Ramamurthy’s classical Carnatic score, utilizing centuries-old compositional structures as the point of departure for looped sonic explorations that incorporate pop music and electronic sounds.